 The reprocessed low standard of a regression curve should be within 20% of the true value.
 If the recalculated concentration is not within 20% of the true value, qualify detects (at the LOQ and above) for the affected analytes as estimated J and non-detects as estimated UJ in the associated samples.
-If the recalculation shows gross error (> 30%), then non-detects should be qualified as X, exclusion of data recommended.
+If the recalculation shows gross error (> 30%), then detects should be qualified J and non-detects should be qualified as X, exclusion of data recommended.